-To learn more about Paul Revere and the American Revolution, look for the books listed below at your local library.
-Some of these books can also be purchased from us.
-Check for books, curriculum materials, resources for school projects, guidebooks and much, much more in our online Museum Shop.
+To learn more about Paul Revere and the American Revolution, browse below for different materials, including videos, written materials, and audio resources.
+Check for books, curriculum materials, resources for school projects, guidebooks and more in our online Museum Shop.

 The following books will answer most of your questions about Paul Revere:

 - What Was the Name of Paul Revere’s Horse?
 Twenty Questions About Paul Revere – Asked and Answered, by Patrick Leehey, 2019.